Azure/ARO-RP/docs/ev2-pipeline-documentation.md

          1. INT and PROD automatically run daily at 0700 UTC

          1. Fairfax is triggered after successful PROD mirror

          **Note:** It was agreed upon that Fairfax will be behind INT/PROD due to restrictions needing to pull from Private ACR and not directly from public internet.

       1. Two separate Deployment pipelines for PROD and INT

-         1. INT Public and INT Fairfax in parallel
+         1. INT Public and INT Fairfax in parallel - requires no approval

-         1. PROD Public and PROD Fairfax in parallel
+         1. PROD Public and PROD Fairfax in parallel - requires approval

          1. INT Deployment pipeline to run daily automatically